Skip to main content

 5. The message “Scanning current page (URL)” shows, and the icon spins until the scan is done.

-7. When the scan is done, a result box appears under the Monsido logo.
+7. When the scan is done, a result box appears at the top of the page under the page logo.
 The information displayed is the date and time of the scan and the results found for the following modules:

 • SEO